Siege of Stary Bykhaw (1654–1655): Siege in 1654

-Siege in 1654 During the summer campaign of the Polish-Russian War, Bykhiv found itself in the zone of operations of a Cossack corps of about 20 thousand soldiers commanded by Colonel Ivan Zolotarenka in 1654.
-After taking Novy Bykhiv, on September 8, 1654, the Cossacks began the siege of Bykhiv, which was to become the main center of the areas they controlled.
+Siege in 1654 During the summer campaign of the Polish-Russian War, Bykhiv found itself in the zone of operations of a Cossack corps of about 20 thousand soldiers commanded by Colonel Ivan Zolotarenko in 1654.
+After taking Novy Bykhaw, on 8 September 1654, the Cossacks began the siege of Bykhaw, which was to become the main center of the areas they controlled.
 The fortress was manned by 2,000 citizens, 600 mercenaries, 200 hajduks, 100 Dragoons, 300 nobles and about 1,000 Jews, the artillery consisted of 4 heavy guns and 26 field guns.
-The defenders of Bykhiv did not limit themselves to defensive actions and during the siege lasting from September 8 to November 26, 1654, they made numerous raids on Cossack positions, inflicting severe losses on them.
+The defenders of Bykhaw did not limit themselves to defensive actions and during the siege lasting from 8 September to 26 November 1654, they made numerous raids on Cossack positions, inflicting severe losses on them.
 Zolotarenko did not dare to undertake any assault on the city at that time and limited himself to blocking it, counting on the fact that the defenders, cut off from their rear and deprived of hope for relief, would finally decide to capitulate.
-The failures, the large losses inflicted by the defenders, the arrival of winter and conflicts with Muscovite troops meant that at the end of November he decided to break the siege and withdrew to a winter camp in Novy Bykhiv, located about 20 kilometres to the south.
-On December 28, Samuel Oskierka's volunteer units reached Bykhov.
+The failures, the large losses inflicted by the defenders, the arrival of winter and conflicts with Muscovite troops meant that at the end of November he decided to break the siege and withdrew to a winter camp in Novy Bykhaw, located about 20 kilometres to the south.
+On 28 December, Samuel Oskierka's volunteer units reached Bykhaw.